Increasing Universal Mass

 To proceed, we also need expressions for the remaining domains.
 These are resolved using an expansion of the fundamental expression - with respect to the internal Measurement Frame, this is the Planck momentum.
 Derivation of each of the domains can be found in the linked article.

-Notably, we presently identify dk=68.3624% with dark energy and uobs=26.7887% with dark matter.
-As noted prior, these domains match descriptions of the CMB power spectrum when using a ΛCDM approach, but not entirely.
+With respect to MQ, we identify dk=68.3624% with dark energy and uobs=26.7887% with dark matter.
+As noted prior, these domains correspond to descriptions of the CMB power spectrum when using a ΛCDM approach, but not entirely.
 Dark matter and dark energy are placeholder terms representing a collection of behaviors.
-See the linked articles for comprehensive descriptions of those phenomena.
+See the linked articles for comprehensive descriptions of these phenomena.
 For now, we need only understand these domains in the geometric sense that they are defined.

 We can then combine the domain expressions, as presented in the calculations above, to resolve a description of the total mass of the universe.